JuliaPOMDP/MCTS.jl/docs/src/index.md

 solver = MCTSSolver(estimate_value=RolloutEstimator(rollout_policy)) # default solver parameters will be used n_iterations=100, depth=10, exploration_constant=1.0 = solve(solver, mdp)
 ```

 Since Monte-Carlo Tree Search is an online method, the solve function simply specifies the mdp model to the solver (which is embedded in the policy object).
-(Note that an MCTSPolicy can also be constructed directly without calling `solve()`.)
+(Note that an MCTSPlanner can also be constructed directly without calling `solve()`.)
 The computation is done during calls to the action function.
 To extract the policy for a given state, simply call the action function:

 ```julia
 s = create_state(mdp) # this can be any valid state